-The applicant for a doctoral degree must hold either a Bachelor's degree in Chemical Engineering with Second Class Honors or equivalent or a master's degree in Chemical Engineering.
+An applicant for the Doctoral Degree must hold either a bachelor's degree in chemical engineering with secondclass honors or equivalent, or a master's degree in chemical engineering.

-The research activities at the department are grouped into 10 areas of interest, namely, biochemical engineering, catalysts and catalytic reaction engineering, control and system engineering, environmental chemical engineering and safety, life cycle engineering, oleochemical, particle technology and material processing, polymer science and polymer engineering, process systems engineering, and separation technology.
-Each student can choose to do his or her research in any one of these research areas.

-The collaboration between the department and top universities in several countries such as Japan, Canada, England, Australia and China will strengthen graduate program of the department.
+Research activities are grouped into 10 areas, namely, biochemical engineering, catalysis and catalytic reaction engineering, control and system engineering, environmental chemical engineering and safety, life cycle engineering, oleochemical, particle technology and material processing, polymer science and polymer engineering, process systems engineering, and separation technology.
+Students can choose their research topics in any of these research areas.
+The graduate program is strengthened by collaboration with top universities in several countries such as Japan, Canada, UK, Australia and

+China.

-The above curriculum and research activities together with strong interaction between faculties and students in all levels have produced the graduates who can meet the demands and needs of the chemical, petrochemical, and related industries as well as various governmental organizations.
-Additionally, these have paved the way for the Department of Chemical Engineering to establish herself as an active partner in the advancement of Chemical Engineering discipline in Thailand.
+The above curricula and research activities together with strong interaction between faculties and students in all levels have produced graduates who meet the demands and needs of the chemical, petrochemical, and related industries as well as various governmental organizations.
+Additionally, these have paved the way for the Department of Chemical Engineering to establish itself as an active partner in the advancement of the chemical engineering discipline in Thailand.

 Varong Pavarajarn, Ph.D.
 (Oregon State)

-PROFESS OR:

-Paisan Kittisupakorn, B.Eng.(Chula),

-M.Sc.,D.I.C.,

-Ph.D.
-(London)

-Piyasan Praserthdam, B.Eng.
-(Chula), M.Sc.

-(P.I.N.Y.), Dr.Ing.

-(I.N.S.A.)
-(Toulouse)

-Suttichai Assabumrungrat, B.Eng.
-(Chula), M.Sc.,

-D.I.C., Ph.D.
-(London)
+Anongnat Somwangthanaroj, Ph.D.
+(Michigan) Shotipruk, Ph.D.
+(Michigan) Artiwan Bunjerd Jongsomjit, Ph.D.
+(Pittsburgh) Joongjai Panpranot, Ph.D.
+(Clemson) Muenduen Phisalaphong, Ph.D.
+(Colorado State) Paisan Kittisupakorn, Ph D (London) Sarawut Rimdusit, Ph.D.
+(CWRU) Siriporn Damrongsukkul, Ph.D.
+(London) Suttichai Assabumrungrat, Ph.D.
+(London) Tawatchai Charinpanitkul, D.Eng.
+(Tokyo) Varong Pavarajarn, Ph.D.
+(Oregon State)